 Why VPN port selection matters in China

-Sometimes though there are options that you can change that both increase the reliability of your connection and the speed.
+A lot depends on the VPN server you select but sometimes there are options that you can change that both increase the reliability of your connection and the speed.

 Most VPN apps will allow you to change their port in the settings area.

-While some VPN services do offer good enough speeds to stream video, it's often the case that whatever you get is as good as it gets.
+While some VPN services do offer good enough speeds to stream video services like Netflix and YouTube.
+VPN blocking is common and it's often the case that whatever you achieve is as good as it gets.